 Despite its evolution into a powerful web-based collaborative platform that’s now part of the Microsoft Office 365 suite, SharePoint isn’t without some serious limitations.
-Especially when it comes to its effectiveness as a communication tool.
+Especially when it comes to its effectiveness as an internal communication tool.

 In order to understand why SharePoint isn't great for internal communication, it's worth looking at its history and its DNA.

-The story of SharePoint begins in 2001, when Microsoft released what was more or less a web-based way for employees of a company to share documents in a web browser, which in those days was a pretty big deal.
+The story of SharePoint begins in 2001, when Microsoft released what was more or less a web-based way for employees to share documents in a web browser, which in those days was a pretty big deal.